codepath/android_guides/Support-Design-Library.md

 ### Official Source Code

 The source code for this library can be found [here](https://android.googlesource.com/platform/frameworks/support.git/+/master/design/).
+For instance, if you are curious about what styles can be overridden for the different components, see this [link](https://android.googlesource.com/platform/frameworks/support.git/+/master/design/res/values/styles.xml).